okta/samples-golang/direct-auth/README.md

 ## Setup

-This app modules require the `password_factor` branch github.com/okta/okta-idx-golang
+This app's modules require the `password_factor` branch github.com/okta/okta-idx-golang

 Therfore, run go get in this fashion before running the app.